-For more options, you can download the Connect IQ app on your phone (Downloading Connect IQ Features, page 101).
+For more options, you can download the Connect IQ app on your phone (Downloading Connect IQ Features, page 124).

 - 1 From the watch face, press START.

 - 2 Select Connect IQ Store.

 - 3 Follow the on-screen instructions to install a third-party music provider.

-- 4 Hold DOWN from any screen to open the music controls.
+- 4 From the controls menu on the watch, select 🎜.

 - 5 Select the music provider.